Everyone who visits Zanzibar ends up taking a spice tour.

 I always recommend packing a GRAYL water purifier bottle for travels to countries where you can’t drink the tap water.
 I’ve used it to drink water all over the world, from Mozambique to the Democratic Republic of the Congo and never once got sick.
 The filter within the GRAYL kills 99.999% of all viruses, bacteria, and cysts in water, making it entirely safe to drink.
 Not only that, but it also means you don’t have to ever buy bottled water again, so can both save the environment and your budget.

 Bring small denominations of Tanzanian shillings for tipping your guides and buying spices and souvenirs afterwards.
-I found the spices to be more affordable on the farm than they were in Stone Town, and wanted to support the business with my money.
-When I was sipping cardamom tea in Lisbon months later, it was kind of cool to know I’d wandered past the plants it had been sourced from.
+I found the spices to be more expensive on the farm than they were in Stone Town, but I still wanted to support the plantation and its owners with my money.
+When I was sipping cardamom tea in Lisbon months later, it was kind of cool to know I’d wandered past the exact plants it had been sourced from.